Gianni Vattimo: Life and career

-Gianteresio Vattimo was born in Turin, Piedmont.
-He studied philosophy under the existentialist Luigi Pareyson at the University of Turin, and graduated with a laurea in 1959.
-In 1963 he moved to the University of Heidelberg and studied with Karl Löwith, Jürgen Habermas and Hans-Georg Gadamer with a scholarship from the Alexander von Humboldt Foundation.
-Then, Vattimo returned to Turin where he became assistant professor in 1964, and later full professor of Aesthetics in 1969.
+Born in Turin, Piedmont, Vattimo studied philosophy under Luigi Pareyson, an existentialist philosopher, at the University of Turin and graduated with a laurea in 1959.
+In 1963, he moved to the University of Heidelberg and studied with Karl Löwith, Jürgen Habermas, and Hans-Georg Gadamer with a scholarship from the Alexander von Humboldt Foundation.

+Vattimo returned to Turin, where he became assistant professor in 1964 and later full professor of Aesthetics in 1969.
 While remaining at Turin, becoming Professor of Theoretical Philosophy in 1982, he had been a visiting professor at a number of American Universities.

-For his works, he received honorary degrees from the universities of La Plata, Palermo, Madrid, Havana, and San Marcos of Lima.
+For his works, he received honorary degrees from the universities of La Plata, Palermo, Madrid, Havana, and Lima.
 Vattimo said he was exempted from military service.